-This section provides verification steps that may be performed in the field to verify that the SIP, H.323, digital and analog endpoints can place outbound and receive inbound PSTN calls using the PAETEC Dynamic IP SIP Trunk Service.
+This section provides verification steps that may be performed in the field to verify that the solution is configured properly.

 - 1. Verify that endpoints at the enterprise site can place calls to the PSTN and that the call remains active for more than 35 seconds.
 This time period is included to verify that proper routing of the SIP messaging has satisfied SIP protocol timers. - 2.
-Verify that endpoints at the enterprise site can receive calls from the PSTN and that the call can remain active for more than 35 seconds

-- 3. Verify that the user on the PSTN can end an active call by hanging up. - 4.
+Verify that endpoints at the enterprise site can receive calls from the PSTN and that the call can remain active for more than 35 seconds. - 3.
+Verify that the user on the PSTN can end an active call by hanging up. - 4.
 Verify that an endpoint at the enterprise site can end an active call by hanging up.